Rabidscoobie/SC-Joystick-Configuration/index.md

 The keymapping is loaded by navigating in the menu to: Options, Keybinding, Advanced Controls Customization.
 Under Control Profiles, select the keymapping and chose the controllers to load.

+# Result

+The end result is that I can now utilise all of the functions that the ships provide in Star Citizen with the added bonus of some specialised custom functions.
+I am planning to create a vide of it in use and I'll add it here.

+![SC Controls Video \[Placeholder\]][IMG-PLACEHOLDER]

 # Reference List

 [1]  [Star Citizen][LINK-EXT-1] by *Cloud Imperium Games*